Sleep Apnea Surgical Solutions

 Hyoid Suspension

-Repositions the hyoid bone (throat bone) to increase airway space and prevent collapse during sleep.
+Moves the throat bone to create more airway space and stop collapse during sleep.

-Multiple procedures performed together for maximum airway expansion in severe sleep apnea cases.
+Two or more procedures done together for the widest airway opening in severe cases.

 Your Treatment Journey